otalk/webrtc-tester/README.md

 WebRTC Deployment Testing Toolkit

 See [this blogpost](https://blog.andyet.com/2014/09/29/testing-webrtc-applications) about how we use this for testing [Talky](https://talky.io) deployments.
+To run it inside Xvfb, just use `xvfb-run ./test-runner.sh`.

 #Required software
 * xvfb